 If you are an instructional coach, you will have to adjust your schedule so that you are ready to tackle tasks whenever necessary.

 Tackle easy jobs during the times you feel less focused.
-For example, replying to emails usually t demands less concentration.
+For example, replying to emails usually demands less concentration.

 Using the outlined steps, coaches can remove obstacles to effective work practices, which promotes harmony and helps to set goals and milestones.
 Look for the areas in which your employees can progress.
 Set short-term and long-term goals that help them to achieve better performances.

 Consider the case of an employee who needs to improve public speaking.
 An end goal could be to present a product demonstration session at a conference.
 Together you can determine the short-term goals that will lead to the goal.
-The employee could present monthly internal meetings and gather feedback from others.
+The employee could present at monthly internal meetings and gather feedback from others.
 Also, you can have one-on-one coaching conversations each week.

 Write down this action plan and the associated milestones.